quantargo/react-layout/readme.md

 # React Layout

-NOTE: React Layout is still under development and is not ready for production.

 - **Drop-in**.
 No config, Provider or other setup required.
 Use them where you need them.
 - **Responsive**.
 Each layout is built to adapt to smaller screen sizes.
 Instead of fixed @media breakpoints, our components work more like [Container Queries](https://philipwalton.com/articles/responsive-components-a-solution-to-the-container-queries-problem/) and adapt their layout based on their own width.
 - **Extremely small**.
 Components are very small in size, so they don’t add bundle overhead.
 Plus, React Layout has no dependencies.